raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Blue" value="#0000ff"/>
     </LMTableView>

 The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
 It is used to associate an optional arbitrary value with a cell.
 MarkupKit also adds a boolean `checked` property to `UITableViewCell` which, when set, causes a checkmark to appear in the corresponding row.

-In general, this property should not be set directly.
-Its state is typically managed via the following `LMTableView` methods:
+In general, the `checked` property should not be set directly.
+Instead, its state is typically managed via the following `LMTableView` methods:

     - (nullable id)valueForSection:(NSInteger)section;
     - (void)setValue:(nullable id)value forSection:(NSInteger)section;